Updated January, 2022

-One of the most important things is a computer, but sometimes it’s not the most practical device, and an iPad is a solid choice since it has more functional options.
-But with so many options out there, it can be hard to know which one will be the perfect tablet for college.
-When deciding on an iPad, the main things to consider are:
+Even though one of the most common pieces of equipment is computers, sometimes they may not be the most effective device.
+As a more practical solution, iPads have more functional options and can be easier to carry.
+But with so many options out there, it can be challenging to know which one will be the perfect student tablet for college.

 The Importance of Choosing the Right Device

 For example, notes are saved systemwide with Quick Notes, a fast and easy way to take notes anywhere across the system.
-Also, Focus, which is a new feature that filters notifications based on what a user is doing.
-Buying a 7th or 8th generation iPad will cost more and won’t be as versatile as a previous generation device since it doesn’t have the same features, so you want to be sure to go with a high-quality and powerful device that will meet your needs.
+Also, Focus, which is a new advanced feature that filters notifications based on what a user is doing.
+Buying a 7th or 8th generation iPad will cost more; however, they come with more advanced features compared to previous generation devices, so be sure you choose a high-quality and powerful device that will meet all your needs.

 Why are iPads the Best for College Classes?

-iPads are currently the most popular choice when you look for tablet reviews from other college students.
+iPads are currently the most popular choice when looking for tablet reviews from other college students.
 That’s because iPads are a good balance of convenience and performance.
-They are the easiest to use, have ample wi-fi connectivity, and are really good at multitasking since they have great processor/s.
-They also have the largest screen displays, with high definition and strong brightness that schoolwork demands.
+They are the easiest to use, have ample wi-fi connectivity, and are really good at multitasking since they have great processors.
+They also have the largest screen displays, with high definition and the strong brightness that schoolwork demands.

 They’re great for taking notes and outlining courses.
 Another advantage of iPads is that they’re very durable.
 They’re resistant to water and heat damage, making them ideal for all non-traditional students who will be studying in different places or during lunch.
-An iPad is a powerful tool and a well-thought-out device for students if you need to store documents such as textbooks or documents.
+An iPad is a powerful tool and a well-thought-out device for students to store textbooks or documents.

-We researched the best iPad choice for college students with different budgets and needs, and here’s our list:
+We researched the best iPad choices for college students with different budgets and needs, and here’s our list:

-If you are looking for a more comfortable device to carry with you and don’t mind a smaller screen, then the iPad mini 5 is a great option.
-With this iPad, you get similar specifications as the iPad Air 3 but in a smaller size and without a smart connector for a starting price of $399.
+If you are looking for a more comfortable device to carry with you and don’t mind a smaller screen, the iPad mini is a solid choice.
+With this iPad, you get similar specifications as the iPad Air 5 but in a smaller size and without a smart connector for a starting price of $499.

-The iPad mini 5 has a 7.9-inch Retina display with True Tone.
-It also uses Touch ID and has the A12 Bionic chip.
-You can use the first-generation Apple Pencil with it, but it is missing the Smart Connector.
+The iPad mini 6 has an 8.3-inch Retina display with True Tone.
+It also uses Touch ID and has the A15 Bionic chip.
+You can use the second-generation Apple Pencil with it, but it is missing the Smart Connector.
 For that reason, you won’t be able to use accessories like Apple’s Smart Keyboard.
-But not all is lost since you can still make use of other Bluetooth keyboards.
+But not all is lost since you can still use other Bluetooth keyboards.

 If you have a low budget, the iPad 8th-generation is an option you can’t pass.
 It has an incredible 10.2-inch retina display that’s big enough to read your textbooks, documents and write down your notes for a starting price of $329.
 This iPad is not compatible with the Second Generation Apple Pencil, but it is with the first one.

 Since this iPad is available for a much lower price, there are some features that you will have to give up on.
-For example, this iPad uses the older A12 Bionic chip, but it’s still fast enough for your schoolwork.
-Its storage capacity only comes in 32GB or 128GB, so you may need to be pickier and organized with the information you save.
-If you don’t have any inconvenience giving up these features, this iPad will be an incredible companion
+For example, this iPad uses the older A13 Bionic chip, but it’s still fast enough for your schoolwork.
+Its storage capacity only comes in 64GB or 256GB, so you may need to be pickier and organized with the information you save.
+If you don’t have any inconvenience giving up these features, this iPad will be an incredible companion.

 Here are some Pros and Cons of the iPad 8th-Generation:

 The iPad Pro comes with a bezel-less design, and yes, that means no more Home Button and more screen space.
-This is the only one that uses Face ID for biometrics, and it has the latest A12Z or M1 Bionic chip with Neural Engine from Apple.
-You will be able to take photos of documents, class boards, or presentations like a pro with the 12 MP back camera, and your classmates and professors will see you very clearly with the 7 MP TrueDepth front camera.
+This is the only iPad that uses Face ID for biometrics, and it has the latest M1 Bionic chip with Neural Engine from Apple.
+You will be able to take photos of documents, class boards, or presentations like a pro with the 12 MP back camera, and your classmates and professors will see you very clearly with the 10 MP TrueDepth front camera.

 Here are some Pros and Cons of the iPad Pro: